zanderson82/zach_alignment_snake/README.md

 The master branch is set up to use conda environments assumed to be on the user's path.
 Switch to the `conda_explicit` branch to use the .yamls in the /env directory and then modify the `config.yaml` on that branch.
 You could also use the yamls to make conda environments on your system and then use the `config_mcclintock.yaml` on the master branch.
 You should only do this if running on a new server.

+This version of the workflow has only been tested on McClintock.

 ## Usage
 ```
 snakemake -p --use-conda --cores 30